Making Buninyong is a City of Ballarat Community Place Making Initiative

 Buninyong Football/Netball Club Popup Shop

-Don't miss the cute popup shop in the newly-restored space between Espresso Depot and Yellow Rose in Learmonth Street.
-It's open 10am-4pm until Sunday 4 December and has a gorgeous range of quality giftware - ideal for your Christmas shopping.
+A cute popup shop in the newly-restored space between Espresso Depot and Yellow Rose in Learmonth Street was open 10am-4pm until Sunday 4 December 2016 with a gorgeous range of quality giftware - ideal for Christmas shopping.

-Staffed by volunteers, it's a fund-raiser for the Buninyong Football/Netball Club.
+Staffed by volunteers, it was a fund-raiser for the Buninyong Football/Netball Club.